-Typically, Gazania linearis has linear to linear-lanceolate (narrow and tapering to a point) leaves up to 10 mm wide.
+Overview: Leaves typically linear to linear-lanceolate (narrow and tapering to a point), up to 10 mm wide.
 The leaves are pinnately lobed (feather-like) and held in rosettes arising from a stout, woody crown (that part of the stem at the ground surface).
-The leaves are glabrous (not hairy) on the upper surface, but the undersides are thickly covered with soft, white hairs, except around the midrib.
+The leaves are hairless on the upper surface, but the undersides are thickly covered with soft, white hairs, except around the midrib.

 Gazania linearis is divided into two varieties: G. linearis var. linearis and G. linearis var. ovalis.
 Gazania linearis var. ovalis has broader leaves that are lanceolate (spear shaped) to elliptic (broadest at the middle with two equally rounded ends) and up to 25 mm wide.
 Both varieties are from the same region of South Africa.